gnomehat/gnomehat/README.md

 # GnomeHat

-A free and open source tool for automatic experiment version control.
+GnomeHat is a free and open source tool for automatic experiment version control.

 Deep network training and other data science jobs take a long time, and when you run a lot of them it's easy to lose track of which version of your code produced which results.

-Gnomehat stores your results and a git repository snapshot every time you run your code, so you can search all your old results and see exactly what code produced them.
+Gnomehat stores every image, figure, saved model and log along with a snapshot of your code, so you can search all your old results and see exactly what code produced them.

-Gnomehat makes your experiments organized and reproducible, so you can focus on doing data science!
+Gnomehat makes your experiments organized and reproducible, so you can focus on doing the science!

 ![GnomeHat UI Screenshot](https://raw.githubusercontent.com/gnomehat/gnomehat/master/screenshot.jpg)